Worship with Communion: 9:30 am

 Good Friday at 7:30 pm – Tenebrae Service (Seven Last Words of Christ)

-Easter Sunday at 9:30 am – Breakfast served after service
+Easter Sunday at 9:30 am – Brunch served after service

 Thanksgiving Eve Service at 7 pm

 Christmas Eve Services at 4 pm (Family Service), 7 pm (carols and stories) and 10 pm (traditional Candlelight).